AgenaTrader/AgenaScript-documentation/sources/keywords.md

 Log("This is information.", InfoLogLevel.Info); //white
 Log("This is a message.", InfoLogLevel.Message); // white
 Log("This is a warning.", InfoLogLevel.Warning); // blue
 Log("This is an alarm.", InfoLogLevel.
-AlertLog); //green Log("This is a mistake.", InfoLogLevel.Error); // red
+ShowAlert); //green Log("This is a mistake.", InfoLogLevel.Error); // red
 //Tab messags
 Log("This is a message (messages).", InfoLogLevel.Message); //white